RealDashU/blightridge/README.md

-# Blightridge, a new, modern, simple Discord theme.
+# Blightridge.
+A new, modern and simple Discord theme.

 Blightridge is just a simplistic, modern and updated CSS based Discord theme for use with the Bandaged Better Discord client (BBD) created by Zerebos.